Jzhang128/ActiveDirectoryLabPT2/README.md

 <p align="center">
 <h3>Implementing Group Policy</h3>
 1. Group policy is a security tool that allows administrators to implement specific configuration on users and computers within a domain.
 In this part of the tutorial, we will add a policy that automatically locks the user workstation after a minute of inactivity.
-This helps prevent potential attackers from accessing sensitive information when users forget to lock their computer when away from their work area.
+This helps prevent potential attackers from accessing sensitive information when users are away from their work area.
 <br />
 <br />
 2. Connect to the domain controller(DC) through virtualbox that was previously setup.